Hotmoka/hotmoka/README.md

   "progressive":"0"}
 ```

-The `Moka init-tendermint` command has created a file with the keys of the gamete of the node,
+The `moka init-tendermint` command has created a file with the keys of the gamete of the node,
 in the Amazon EC2 machine.
 It is not wise to leave it there.
 Hence, copy it to your local machine
 (where you will need it to control the node, remotely),
 by using for instance the `scp` command, and delete it from the Amazon machine.